bontebok/ResoniteIPv6Mod/README.md

 * Thanks to [Stiefel Jackal](https://github.com/stiefeljackal) for testing and code review.
 * Thanks to [litalita](https://github.com/litalita0) for providing the Japanese translation.
 * Thanks to [MirPASEC](https://github.com/mirpasec) for providing the Korean translation.
+* Thanks to [modimobeikete](https://github.com/modimobeikete) for providing the Chinese translation.

 # Issues